brandonegg/hospitality/README.md

 ```
 *Note:* Running this command will also generate the prisma type definition file.
 If the project displays various type errors related to the database models it may be necessary to run this or `npx prisma db push`

-You can also seed your database with some example data provided:
+You can also seed your database with some sample data provided:
 ```bash
 npx prisma db seed
 ```

 ## Sonar (deprecated)
-*Sonar is a outdated method for maintaining quality code standards.
-It was implemented into this repository due to class requirements but is not recommend for an actual modern developer environment.*
+*Sonar is an outdated method for maintaining quality code standards.
+It was implemented into this repository due to class requirements but is not recommend for an actual modern developer environment.
+We recommend following eslint and prettier rules defined in this project rather than depending on Sonar.*

 Sonar scans the repository to check for potential bugs, formatting issues, coverage, and much more.
 The sonar utility can be run using `npm run scan` which is just an alias for the `sonar-scanner` command.
 Sonar requires manual configuration to setup at this time.